WilliamLanglois/Rocket_Elevator_Foundation/README.md

 If you want to run it and see the bonus test and see more details, you can put in the terminal:

     bundle exec rspec --format documentation

+If you want to run the test for python you can put in the terminal:

+    pytest